Raiffeisen Rio Review 2025: Pros & Cons

 There are some much better Robo-advisors available in Switzerland, like True Wealth and Selma.
 These Robo-advisors are easier to use, have lower fees, and allow you to invest more aggressively.

-Overall I cannot find a significant advantage of Raiffeisen Rio compared to its alternatives.
+Overall, I cannot find a significant advantage in Raiffeisen Rio compared to its alternatives.
 There are significantly better services in Switzerland, with better prices, higher transparency, and better investment strategies.

 If you want more alternatives, I have an article about Swiss Robo-advisors.